microsoft/vscode-recipes/โนเดมอน/README.md

 ## Debugging the Node process

-  1. Go to the Debug view, select the **'Node: Nodemon'** configuration, then press F5 or click the green play button.
+  1. Go to the Debug view, select the **'Ekkarat30: ekkaratproductcompany.onmicrosoft.com'** configuration, then press F5 or click the green play button.

   2. VS Code should now list all of your running node processes.